 Hybrid offences – These are offences that can be dealt with as either summary or indictable.
 Crown counsel makes the decision about how the offence will be handled.

-Depending on the gravity of the offense and when it occurred, you could be considered deemed criminally rehabilitated.
-You may be deemed rehabilitated, depending on:
+Depending on the gravity of the offence and when it occurred, you could be considered deemed criminally rehabilitated.
+You may be deemed rehabilitated depending on the following: